cap-js/docs/java/cqn-services/remote-services.md

 #### Binding to Local Service

 In the following example, the remote API is running as another CAP application within the same SaaS application.
-Both the calling CAP application and the _Remote Service_ are bound to the same (shared) XSUAA service instance and, thus, accept JWT tokens issued by the single XSUAA instance.
+Both the calling CAP application and the remote API are bound to the same (shared) XSUAA service instance and, thus, accept JWT tokens issued by the single XSUAA instance.

 ```yaml
 cds: